josh-works/josh-works.github.io/_pages/scootering.md

 8. I'd forgotten that I'd ridden a 50cc scooter in Greece once, as a rental to get around the island of Kalymnos for climbing, and hated how loud it was, and it didn't feel safe, especially with a passenger and a hill and their bucket style helmets.
 Hated the noise and how slow it was, especially on steep hills.
 Greece has plenty of steep hills, but so does Golden.
 9. so, I drove myself to [sportique scooters](https://maps.app.goo.gl/v7ZyNbfzCBSrukMp9) and rode a few scooters around.
 A few days later, I purchased a brand new Genunie Buddy 125.
 It looked identical to the Turquoise scooter in the picture earlier in this article.
 10. I rocked that scooter for a year or so and many miles, eventually started riding it to and from Denver once or twice a week, when I got a job at a company that had the option of using an office.
-11. Eventually it got stolen (sorta my fault) and recovered but not ridable.
-I replaced it with a larger scooter, and it was all over for me.
-This was the best vehicle I'd ever encountered, it unlocked an unbelievable amount of enjoyable experiences..
+11. Eventually it got stolen, I replaced it with a larger scooter, my current scooter, $3200 brand new, and my life was changed.
+This was the best vehicle I'd ever encountered, it unlocked an unbelievable amount of enjoyable experiences.
+(I won't make the mistakes again that led to the theft.
+I'd not locked the steering column, and I'd left it in a low-visibility corner of a parking lot at a climbing gym.
+Eventually I got footage from a security camera, someone walked it away from where I parked it and rolled it up a ramp into a box van, and it was gone.
+I now lock the steering column all the time, and park it next to big windows where it's visible from inside the building)

-Lets talk about them.

-That was summer of 2020, and began a huge shift for my life.
+It was the summer of 2021, that I got my first scooter, after biking around town exclusively and finding some things about it lacking, and so began a huge shift for my life.

 Originally, I rode this 125cc scooter around Golden, exclusively.
 Mostly where I rode my bike.
 I figured out how to ride safely with traffic, and had a TON of fun finding all the places I could go with the scooter.

 I subsequently got a job in Denver, and at least some times would ride my scooter from Golden, to Denver, and back.

 That commute was where I really squared away a lot of details, a lot of beta, for getting a lot of usage out of this sort of vehicle.
+The 125cc scooter was not quite up to the task, in ways I didn't fully appreciate until being forced to get a different scooter (theft!) and I got a 170cc scooter with slightly larger tires.
+It made all the difference.

-Eventually, the scooter got stolen.
-Like a fool, I'd not locked the steering column when I left it outside a climbing gym, and someone had been driving by in a box truck, spotted it, parked, and simply rolled the scooter into the back of the van and drove off.
+I'd not locked the steering column when I left it outside a climbing gym, and someone had been driving by in a box truck, spotted it, parked, and simply rolled the scooter into the back of the van and drove off.
 I eventually recovered the vehicle, but it had been hotwired, the seat was broken open, and then the main problem was it was crashed, so the front forks were damaged.
+It ended up at the denver police vehicle impound lot, supposedly someone was arrested while riding it, but it was heavily damaged and unridable when I got it at the police impound lot, so who knows what happened.

 I replaced it with a 170cc scooter with larger tires and a little more weight and suspension.
 This instantly made my commute from Golden to Denver _much_ more comfortable and safe.